rpm-software-management/createrepo_c/README.md

 Threaded XZ encoding (Default: OFF)

-Note: This option is disabled by default, because Createrepo_c parallelize a lot of tasks (including compression) by default, this only adds extra threads on XZ library level which causes thread bloat and for most usecases doesn't bring any performance boost.
+Note: This option is disabled by default, because Createrepo_c parallelizes a lot of tasks (including compression) by default; this only adds extra threads on XZ library level which causes thread bloat and for most usecases doesn't bring any performance boost.
 On regular hardware (e.g. less-or-equal 4 cores) this option may even